 If the book is able to be requested, you will see a prompt to request it.
+You will need to login with your Chatham credentials to place the request.
 After requesting, your book will arrive at the Jennie King Mellon Library in 2-5 business days, and you will receive an e-mail notification when it is available for pick-up.

-The JKM Library has access to a large collection of eBooks that can be searched through individual collections or via the Discovery database.
+The JKM Library has access to a large collection of eBooks that can be searched through the eBooks tab on the homepage, individual collections or via the Discovery database.

-Titles can be downloaded or read within the database.
+Some titles can be downloaded and all can be read within the database.

 To download eBooks, Adobe Digital Editions needs to be installed on your computer.
 Consult this guide for further information on viewing and downloading eBooks.